 You can make predictions before Groundhog Day.
 Write about them and create a class pictograph.
 You can then discuss the data the graph produces as you analyze it!

-I always love integrating fun holiday topics into reading and writing.
+I always love integrating fun holiday topics in reading and writing.
 This mini-book is a great way to do that!
 Explore the history of the holiday and then create the mini-book.
 We always liked to put these in our book tubs to be read later during independent reading time, too!

 You can even discuss groundhog facts!
 I love using real pictures of this animal.
 So many of my students have never seen a groundhog before.
 The true and false fact sort was interesting to them all!